misterSir2006/arCinema/README.md

-# arCinema
+# AR Cinema

-## "AR Cinema" app using serpAPI, ARKit and SceneKit
+## App uses serpAPI for video fetching, ARKit and SceneKit for displaying videos in AR scene.